ryanmio/SheetsToSlackBot/README.md

 This Slack Bot sends a formatted readout from a Google Sheets document to a specified Slack channel or thread.
 It dynamically fetches data from the sheet, formats it into a readable message, and posts it to Slack.

 ## Configuration
 Before using the bot, you need to configure it with the correct Slack channel ID, the data range from which to fetch data in your Google Sheets document, and optionally, a Slack thread URL and notes range.
+Additionally, you must set up an OAuth token as a script property for authentication with the Slack API.

 ### Setting Up Slack Channel ID, Data Range, and Optional Configurations
 1. **Open the Google Apps Script File:** Navigate to Extensions > Apps Script from within your Google Sheets document.